logangoins/logangoins.github.io/_posts/2024-7-23-ldap-relay.md

 ## Disabling NTLMv1

-Like mentioned previously, NTLMv1 can be absolutely detrimental for an Active Directory domain, allowing an attacker to achieve full domain compromise within a few hours if they're able to coerce authentication from a Domain Controller.
+Like mentioned previously, NTLMv1 can be absolutely detrimental for an Active Directory domain, allowing an attacker to achieve full domain compromise if they're able to coerce authentication from a Domain Controller.
 Disabling NTLMv1 is absolutely critical in general, but for the purposes of this blog post I'll cover it simply because NTLMv1 is just another way to drop the MIC as apart of the relay attack.

 You can disable NTLMv1 authentication across the domain with the Group Policy Editor.
 Navigate to `Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options` and select `Network security: LAN Manager authentication level`.
 Then set the option "Send NTLMv2 response only.
 Refuse LM & NTLM"